rubiety/flight_leverage/source/blog/2013-09-03-flight-leverage-introduction.markdown

 title: "New Blog: Flight Leverage Introduction"
 ---

-Friends who follow my traveling escapades have long said I should start a blog, but I've resisted: there's a wealth of other resources with great contet, and I was never sure I contribute beyond all the other great blogs out there.
+Friends who follow my travel escapades have long said I should start a blog, but I've resisted: there's a wealth of other resources with great contet, and I was never sure I contribute beyond all the other great blogs out there.

-Since leaving my apartment in May and becoming a travel-full-time digital nomad, I've been immersed in the travel world and have focused on leveraging as much travel value as I can.
+Since leaving my home in May and becoming a travel-full-time digital nomad, I've been immersed in the travel world and have focused on leveraging as much travel value as I can.
 Coming up with interesting travel hacks has become my passion.
 Sharing my thoughts, tips, and experiences seems to make sense, and I think now's the right time to start.

 ### There are a few reasons why I think I bring a unique angle to travel hacking:

-* **My academic background is economics**: I'll bring an analytical approach to miles/points and flights, always cognizant of trade-offs, opportunity cost, and the importance of resisting bias.
+* **My academic background is economics**: I bring an analytical approach to miles/points and flights, always cognizant of trade-offs, opportunity cost, and the importance of resisting bias.
-* **I write computer software**: I bring an engineering mindset to most problems, love tinkering, and am passionate about learning how things work.
+* **I write computer software**: I apply an engineering mindset to most problems, love tinkering, and am passionate about learning how things work.
 I think there's a surprising amount of cross-over between curious softare engineers and travel hackers.
 * **I'm a digital nomad**: I travel full time, so travel decisions affect me every day.
 In order to survive without running out of money, I have to leverage small amounts of money lots of travel.
-* **I'm a avid mileage runner**: I mileage-run primarily for redeemable miles on less-than 3.0 CPM fares.
-This year I'll mileage run about 150,000 miles, in part to hit United 1K, US Airways Chairman's Preferred, and American ExecutivePlatinum for 2013.
-I find extreme flying invigorating.
+* **I find extreme flying invigorating**: I mileage-run primarily for redeemable miles on less-than 3.0 CPM fares.
+This year I'll fly on about 150,000 miles of mileage runs, in the process hitting United 1K, US Airways Chairman's Preferred, and American ExecutivePlatinum for 2013.
-* **I travel with a [stuffed penguin](http://jettingpenguin.com)**: you can always expect a healthy dose of sillyness, and some random pictures of the cute stuffed flightless bird.
+* **I travel with a [stuffed penguin](http://jettingpenguin.com)**: you can always expect a healthy dose of sillyness, and some random penguin pictures.
 I am proud to help flightless birds become less flightless.

 ### My approach to travel blogging will be different: